-I miss B.B. because he was always with me, for my whole life.
+I miss B.B.
+King.
+He has been with me for my whole life.

 The world is not the same… Riley died way too soon.